daughter-shark/WordleBreaker/README.md

 A simple Wordle helper.
 Product of a random 30-minute coding challenge I decided to do.

 It uses regex to handle pretty much everything.
+Requires [english-words](https://pypi.org/project/english-words/) library.

 # Usage